NFL and College Football Analyst

-One of the SEC Network’s first commentators, McFarland joined the company in 2014 for the launch of ESPN’s multiplatform network devoted to the Southeastern Conference.
-In 2017, McFarland transitioned to the ESPN on ABC college football team as a studio analyst, paired with Kevin Negandhi and Mack Brown.
+McFarland originally joined the company in 2014 as one of the SEC Network’s first commentators, focused on the Southeastern Conference.
+After three years, he transitioned to the ESPN on ABC college football team in 2017 where he spent a season as a studio analyst paired with host Kevin Negandhi and Mack Brown.

 The No. 15 overall pick by the Tampa Bay Buccaneers in the 1999 NFL Draft, McFarland played nine NFL seasons with the Buccaneers (1999-2006) and Indianapolis Colts (2005-06).
 He helped anchor Tampa’s menacing defense and was part of two Super Bowl-winning teams – SB XXXVII (Tampa) and XLI (Indianapolis).
 During his nearly decade-long career, McFarland played 109 games, amassing 188 tackles and 22.5 sacks.